valerieching/WeddingWebsite/content/about.md

 Hi, I'm Annie.

-I'm a current undergrad at Duke University (2018), where I double major in CS and Statistics.
-Starting in August, I'll be joining Apple as a Research Engineer on the Apple Media Products Analytics team.
+I currently work at Apple as a Research Engineer on the Apple Media Products Analytics team.
+I am a recent graduate of the Duke University Class of 2018, where I earned a B.S. in Computer Science and a B.S. in Statistical Science.

 Hummus aficionado, animal lover, future proprietor of a cauliflower farm.